sperinck/euler/README.md

 \\end{align*}
 $$

-As $0<v<u$ it follows that $u<u+v<2u$, so we are looking for a pair of factors whose ratio is less than 2, which limits the search for factors considerably.
+As $0<v<u$ it follows that $u<u+v<2u$, so we are looking for a pair of factors whose ratio is less than 2, which limits the search considerably.
 There is only one pair of factors that satisfies this, namely 20 and 25.
 These give $x = 200$, $y = 375$, and $z = 425$.
 Their product can be worked out by hand by using the difference of two squares:

 $$
 200\times (400-25) (400+25) = 200 \times (160,000 -625) = 32,000,000 - 125,000 = 31,875,000